On the Minds of Investors

-Negotiations are proceeding slowly and significant differences still remain.
+Negotiations do not appear to have proceeded well.
+It’s not just because Covid-19 has created physical and capacity constraints.
 At the root of the problem is the same issue that has plagued the discussion for the last four years.
 The UK wants to regain control – to become fully sovereign – setting its own rules and regulations overseen by British courts.
 However, the EU is not willing to grant significant access to the single market without guarantees that standards will not be undercut to gain competitive advantage.

 So what happens next?
-Either the next six months will see a breakthrough and a free trade agreement (FTA) will be established or the UK will leave and trade on World Trade Organisation (WTO) terms.
+The UK government appears resolute in not requesting an extension.
+Seemingly, this will create a crunch point towards the end of the year: either the next six months will see a breakthrough and a free trade agreement (FTA) will be established or the UK will leave and trade on World Trade Organisation (WTO) terms.

 Trading on WTO terms has been used synonymously with ‘hard Brexit’.
 What exactly does that mean?
 The short answer is potential tariffs, more customs paperwork for businesses that trade with the EU and potentially the need for the UK to be removed from EU supply chains if regulatory conformity cannot be guaranteed.
 It is these non-tariff barriers that we would expect to have the most economic impact.
 There could also be significant ramifications for financial firms since the UK would lose its passporting rights – its ability to serve EU clients from the UK.
 Advocates for a hard Brexit argue that a clean break would allow the UK more flexibility in negotiating future trade deals with other trading partners, although any benefit from these agreements would still only be seen once these trade deals had been implemented, which is often a lengthy process.